UPDATED NOVEMBER 2023

 Overview – the key information you should be aware of

-(A) Who we are: We are ZENB UK Ltd, a company registered in England and Wales, and our company number is 12225182 and our registered office is located at 2nd Floor, Building 10 Chiswick Park, 566 Chiswick High Road, Chiswick, London, United Kingdom, W4 5XS.
-ZENB UK Ltd is the controller of your personal data, and is responsible for your personal data.
-All references in this policy to "ZENB", "our", "us" or "we" refer to ZENB UK Ltd, and ZENB US, Inc. – our parent company – as appropriate.
+We are ZENB UK Ltd, registered in England and Wales, and our company number is 12225182 with registered offices at 2nd Floor, Building 10 Chiswick Park, 566 Chiswick High Road, Chiswick, London, United Kingdom, W4 5XS.
+ZENB UK Ltd. is the controller and responsible for your personal data.
+All references in this Policy to "ZENB", "our", "us" or "we" refer to ZENB UK Ltd and ZENB US, Inc. as appropriate.

 We value your privacy and want to be accountable and fair to you as well as transparent with you in the way that we collect and use your personal data.
 We also want you to know your rights in relation to your information which you can find in section 6.

-1. How we obtain your personal data;
+1. How we collect your personal data;

-3. Our legal basis for using your personal data;
+3. How we use your personal data;

 5. How long we store your personal data;